email linkedin

 The National Action Framework for Alternative Energies in Transport supports RDI by means of specific programs related to creation of clusters for innovation, incentives, cooperation through technology platforms, and support to research centers.

-The integrated National Energy and Climate Plan 2021–2030 (NECP), submitted to the European Commission under the Regulation on the governance of the energy union and climate action (EU/2018/1999), addresses general RDI areas, the development of advanced biofuels among them.
+The updated draft integrated National Energy and Climate Plan 2023–2030 (NECP), submitted in June 2023 to the European Commission, addresses general RDI areas, the development of advanced biofuels among them.

 Two National Technology Platforms deal with topics related to advanced motor fuels.
-Bioplat, the Spanish Biomass Technology Platform, brings together companies, research entities, universities, and other organizations in Spain to develop and promote sustainable commercial development of biomass technology.
-It addresses tasks related to biomass resources, production processes, and final uses (e.g., biofuels for transport, biogas and biomass for electricity generation and thermal uses, bioproducts).
-It also carries out activities regarding sustainability, a regulatory framework, and social, environmental, and economic impacts, including rural development, bioeconomy, circular economy, and climate change mitigation.
-The Spanish Hydrogen Technology Platform (PTE-HPC) aims primarily at facilitating and accelerating the development and use in Spain of systems based on hydrogen and fuel cells for different applications, transport among them.
+Bioplat, the Spanish Biomass Technology Platform, brings together companies, research entities, universities, and other organizations in Spain to encourage and promote sustainable commercial development of biomass technology.
+Bioplat addresses tasks related to biomass resources, production processes, and final uses (including biofuels for transport).
+The Spanish Hydrogen Technology Platform (PTE-HPC) is aimed primarily at facilitating and accelerating the development and use in Spain of systems based on hydrogen and fuel cells for different applications, transport among them.

 Outlook

-The Directive (EU) 2018/2011, on the promotion of energy from renewable sources, sets a specific target for the transport sector.
-Member States must require fuel suppliers to supply a minimum of 14% of the energy consumed in road and rail transport by 2030 as renewable energy.
+Directive (EU) 2018/2011, on the promotion of energy from renewable sources, was amended in 2023.
+The amended version sets a specific renewable fuels target for the transport sector.
+Member States must establish an obligation for fuel suppliers to ensure that the amount of renewable fuels/renewable electricity supplied to the transport sector results in a final consumption share of at least 29% renewable energy in the transport sector by 2030 or, alternatively, to a GHG intensity reduction of at least 14.5 % by 2030.
 The contribution of biofuels produced from food and feed crops is limited to a maximum of 7%.
-Within that 14%%, there is a dedicated sub-target for advanced biofuels (which are produced from feedstocks listed in Part A of Annex IX of the directive).
-These fuels must be supplied at a minimum of 0.2% of transport energy in 2022, 1% in 2025, and at least 3.5% by 2030.
+Within that 29%, there is a dedicated combined sub-target for advanced biofuels and biogas (which are produced from feedstocks listed in Part A of Annex IX to the directive) and for renewable fuels of non-biological origin (RFNBO).
+These fuels must be supplied at a minimum of 5.5% of transport energy in 2030, of which a share of at least 1% must be from RFNBO.
 A specific methodology for the calculation of such shares (including different multipliers for some technologies) is provided in the directive.

-The main trends included in the NECP for energy consumption in transport over the next decade are the following:
+The main trends included in the NECP for energy consumption in transport over the next decade are as follows:

-• A relevant decrease in final energy consumption due to increased efficiency and modal shift policies.
+• A relevant decrease in final energy consumption resulting from increased efficiency and modal shift policies.

-• A very significant decrease in the consumption of oil products and natural gas as well as a sharp growth of electricity use in vehicles.
+• A very significant decrease in the consumption of oil products and natural gas, as well as a sharp growth in electricity use in vehicles.

 Additional Information Sources